bootdotdev/blog/content/golang/bitbanged-spi-in-go-an-explanation.md

 ## Implementation

 First things first, I needed a great GPIO package.
 For this project, we built the code to be able to use any of the GPIO pins on the Pi.
-I used Dave Cheney’s library: [https://github.com/davecheney/gpio](https://github.com/davecheney/gpio)
+I used [Dave Cheney’s library](https://github.com/davecheney/gpio)

 The code below should build and run.
 Please keep in mind that if you are going to use this code, you will need to change the pin numbers to match the pins you used to connect your GPIOs to your ADC.